 Parents are expected to contact school at an early stage and to work with us in resolving any attendance problems together; this is nearly always successful.
-However, if concerns persist or absences are unexplained, school will use the following procedures and interventions, as required, to support parents in improving their child's attendance and/or punctuality:
+However, if concerns persist, school will use the following procedures and interventions, as required, to support parents in improving their child's attendance and/or punctuality:

-- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - When there is uncertainty about the reason for absence, school may ask parents to provide appropriate evidence and/or undertake home visits to ascertain where a child is and to ensure they are safe. - Invitation to meetings to discuss concerns with the head teacher / class teacher. - Attendance contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.
+- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - Invitation to meetings to discuss concerns with our head teacher. - Parenting contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - Request support from the local authority Pupil Attendance Support Team. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.

-At any stage, we may seek advice from the local authority School Attendance Support Team.
+At any stage, we may seek advice from our School Attendance Consultant.